Privacy Policy

 - Tax, accounting and contractual data: for the applicable statutory periods.

-- Project communications (emails, messages and operational records): during the management of the project and, as a general criterion, for up to 24 months from the last relevant interaction, unless they must be retained for longer for the defence against claims.
+- Project communications: emails, messages, attachments and operational records, including communications handled by the external collaborator and copies retained in the systems of Meridional Events S.L., shall be retained during the management of the project and, as a general rule, for up to 24 months from the last relevant interaction, unless longer retention is required by law or for the defence of claims.

 - External collaborator access credentials and project-related permissions: only for so long as necessary for the operational needs of the project or of the collaboration, and they must be revoked or restricted when no longer necessary.